Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a novel method to compute probabilistic reachable sets of future state trajectories of a stochastic nonlinear system with contextual uncertainties as a minimum-volume polynomial sublevel set with chance constraints.
-The contextual uncertainties obey the probability density conditioned on the current state.
-The probabilistic reachable sets can be obtained by solving a stochastic optimization problem.
-However, the formulated problem cannot be directly solved by the existing sample-based approximate method due to their disregard for conditional probability densities.
+This paper proposes a novel method for computing probabilistic reachable sets of future state trajectories in a stochastic nonlinear system with contextual uncertainties.
+These reachable sets are characterized as minimum-volume polynomial sublevel sets with chance constraints.
+The contextual uncertainties follow a probability density conditioned on the current state, and the probabilistic reachable sets are derived by solving a stochastic optimization problem.
+Existing sample-based approximation methods cannot directly solve this problem, as they do not account for conditional probability densities.

-To tackle this issue, we propose a resampling-based approximation of the original problem.
-First, the least-square conditional density estimation is implemented to learn the conditional probability density.
-Then, based on the estimated conditional density, we design a resampling strategy to obtain new samples for approximating the original problem.
-As theoretical results, we have proved the almost uniform convergence of the sample-based approximation, showing that the proposed sample-based approximation gives the optimal solution consistent with the original ones under the condition of sufficient data samples.
-Through a numerical example, we benchmark the proposed method against two existing methods, demonstrating its ability to rectify the bias inherent in sample-based approximations that neglect conditional probability density.
-As one future work, probabilistic reachable sets obtained in this paper will be applied into developing stochastic model predictive control for safety-critical systems.
+We have proposed a resampling-based approximation of the original problem to address this limitation.
+First, we implement least-squares conditional density estimation to learn the conditional probability density.
+Based on the estimated density, we then design a resampling strategy to generate new samples to approximate the original problem.
+Theoretically, we prove almost uniform convergence of the sample-based approximation, demonstrating that the proposed method yields an optimal solution consistent with the original problem, provided sufficient data samples are available.
+A numerical example benchmarks the proposed method against two existing approaches, showcasing its ability to correct the bias found in sample-based methods that overlook conditional probability densities.
+As future work, the probabilistic reachable sets obtained in this study will be applied to developing stochastic model predictive control for safety-critical systems.